vip306/IDS-Module1-alt3-New/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1,3 key:f4b43c38fc

-## 5. Lists in R
+## 5. Lists

-Remember data sets are stored as data frames, and are essentially lists in R. Now let’s create a list.
+Remember datasets are stored as data frames, and are essentially lists in R. Now, let’s create a list.

+You use `list()` function to create lists.
+For example, `x <- list(100, add, c(2.5, 8, 12))` creates a list of a numeric value, a function and a vector.

 *** =instructions
 - Create a list consisting three objects: a vector c(2,5,3), a numeric value $21.3$ and a function sin.